ahmedirfanp/ahmedirfanp/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a Sr. Business Information Management Analyst at [TD Bank][Employer_Current]'s Data Practice.
+- 🔭 I’m currently working as a Sr. Business Information Management Analyst at [TD Canada Trust][Employer_Current]'s Data Practice Area.
 - 🌱 Slowly transitioning my career to Data Engineer.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...